[The Korean Dilemma] Foreign domestic workers: Yay or nay?

 Korean homes are not typically designed to accommodate an in-house helper.
 If the country ever gets to have a FDW system of its own, it would have to build or arrange good dormitories for those who can’t, or choose not to, live in their employers' homes.

-In the long run, Korea needs to consider accepting more immigrants as the country is seeing a continually declining a birthrate, which means a national pension fiasco and possibly higher taxes, just to name a few major issues.
+In the long run, Korea needs to consider accepting more immigrants as the country is seeing a continually declining birthrate, which will inevitably lead to a national pension fiasco and possibly higher taxes, to name just a few major issues.

-In addition to reaching a compromise on wage levels, proponents need to be aware of a myriad of problems that have occurred in other countries, and should shift the discussion to migrant workers' perspectives.
+In addition to reaching a compromise on wage levels, proponents need to be aware of a myriad of problems that have occurred in other countries and should shift the discussion to include the perspectives of migrant workers.